-We’ll be back on September 17 for the fifth of 8 concerts that presents
+We’ll be back on September 17 for Salon 3 and the fifth of 8 concerts that present

 music, sound, words, & images by